Deadlines for Abstracts, Oral Presentations, & Paper Competitions:

 Instructions for Authors of Oral Podium Presentations

 1. Title Page: The first page of the manuscript should include: title of the manuscript, article type, and name(s) of all authors, including graduate degrees of authors, and the name of institution or affiliation where the work was done.

-2. Abstract Structure: An abstract of 300 words or less should be submitted in English and Spanish or Portuguese.
+2. Abstract Structure: An abstract of 300 words or less should be submitted in English, Spanish or Portuguese.
 Abstracts are needed for original scientific articles only.
-Short summaries or introductions in English and Spanish or Portuguese should be submitted for all other articles.
+Short summaries or introductions in English, Spanish or Portuguese should be submitted for all other articles.
 The format for the abstract is:

 3. Text: The original scientific article should be divided into four sections: